ibm-cloud-docs/codeengine/app-tutorial.md

 From the output of this command, you can see the updated app now returns `Hello Stranger!`.

-## Application scaling (scale-to-zero and scale-from-zero)
+## Scaling your application (scale-to-zero and scale-from-zero)

 The number of running instances of an application are automatically scaled up or down (to zero) based on incoming workload.

-The following example illustrates application scaling with the CLI.
-You can control the maximum and minimum number of running instances of your app by changing the values of the `--min-scale` and `--max-scale` options using the `application create` or `application update` command.
+The following example illustrates how to scale your application with the CLI.
+You can control the maximum and minimum number of running instances of your app by changing the values of the `--min-scale` and `--max-scale` options with the `application create` or `application update` command.

 1. Call the application.